apache/rocketmq-operator/README.md

 $ cd rocketmq-operator
 ```

-2. To deploy the RocketMQ Operator on your Kubernetes cluster, please run the following script:
+2. To deploy the RocketMQ Operator on your Kubernetes cluster, please run the following command:

 ```
-$ ./install-operator.sh
+$ make deploy
 ```

 3. Use command ```kubectl get pods``` to check the RocketMQ Operator deploy status like: